KUMIHIMO

 With a range of widths available, from 3mm to 15mm, samurai armor craftsmen have the flexibility to select the most appropriate size for their specific design.
 Additionally, for those seeking a unique touch, special orders can be made for mixed colors of Odoshi-ito.
 Lengths of 30 meters or more can be customized, providing armor makers with the freedom to unleash their creativity and personalize each piece.

 The choice of materials for Odoshi-ito is also diverse, including silk, acrylic, rayon, and silk spun yarn.
 Each material has its own unique characteristics, offering different levels of durability, texture, and appearance.
-Whether one prefers the traditional elegance of silk or the modern practicality of synthetic fibers, there is an Odoshi-ito option to suit every preference.
+Whether one prefers the traditional elegance of silk or the modern practicality of synthetic fibres, there is an Odoshi-ito option to suit every preference.

 In summary, both Tsuka-ito and Odoshi-ito are integral parts of Japanese swordsmanship and samurai armor craftsmanship.
-Their intricate designs, various widths, and material options allow for customization and personalization, ensuring that every sword and suit of armor is as unique as its owner.
+Their intricate designs, various widths, and material options allow for customisation and personalization, ensuring that every sword and suit of armor is as unique as its owner.
 So whether you are a sword collector, a martial artist, or an armor enthusiast, the choice of Tsuka-ito and Odoshi-ito enables you to enhance the beauty and functionality of these traditional Japanese masterpieces.

 Wholesale